Updated: Sep 29

 Debt coverage ratio is one of the primary factors the bank is going to look at when qualifying you for a property like this.
-DCR is calculated by diving the NOI by the annual mortgage payments.
+DCR is calculated by dividing the NOI by the annual mortgage payments.
 The bank likes a DCR of approximately 1.25% and higher.
-In our example above, we have a NOI of $42,090, however we used some soft costs such as vacancy and repairs in that calculation.
+In our example above, we have a NOI of $42,090, however, we used some soft costs such as vacancy and repairs in that calculation.
 The bank is going to look at hard costs only.
 If we remove the soft costs, we are left with a NOI of $46,800.
-If we purchase the property at $940,000 with 20% down, we have a principal and interest payment of $36,240 yearly (30 year amortization at 2.64%).
-That leaves us with a DCR of 1.29%
+If we purchase the property at $940,000 with 20% down, we have a principal and interest payment of $36,240 yearly (30-year amortization at 2.64%).
+That leaves us with a DCR of 1.29%.

 Vender Take Back (VTB)

 When buying larger buildings, a VTB can sometimes be taken advantage of.
 This happens when the seller agrees to finance a part of the project at a mutually agreeable interest rate.
-This works in the seller’s favour by spreading out the income over several years and reducing his taxes.
-This helps the buyer as well because it can be difficult to come up with a large down payment on a several million-dollar building.
+This works in the seller’s favor by spreading out the income over several years and reducing his taxes.
+This helps the buyer as well because it can be difficult to come up with a large down payment on a several-million-dollar building.